ftchvs/text-sql/README.md

   }
   ```

-## FAQ
+## ❓ FAQ

 **Q1: How do I add a new event?**

 A1: Navigate to the 'Events' section and click on 'Add Event'.
 Fill in the required details and click 'Save'.

-**Q2: Can I use SQL Sorcer with any database?**
+**Q2: Can I use text-sql with any database?**

-A2: Yes, SQL Sorcer supports multiple database types.
+A2: Yes, text-sql supports multiple database types.
 Ensure your database schema is correctly inputted in the 'Schema' section.

-## Changelog
+## 📜 Changelog

 ### v1.0.0
 - Initial release with AI-powered SQL conversion, multi-table support, and dynamic schema input.

-## Contributing
+## 🤝 Contributing

 Contributions are welcome!
 Please follow these steps: